ideasonpurpose/docker-wordpress-dev/README.md

 ### Database dumpfiles

 Put MySQL dumpfiles in a top-level `_db` directory to populate the development database on `docker-compose up`.
 The [MySQL Docker image](https://hub.docker.com/_/mysql#initializing-a-fresh-instance) will load all `*.sql` files from that directory in alphabetical order.
+Later files will overwrite earlier ones.

 ## Included Tools, Commands, etc.

+Calling `docker-compose up -d` will run everything.
+To discover ports afterwards, run `docker-compose ps`.
+To clean up and deactivate any active containers, run `docker-compose down`.

 ### MySQL